lozadaa-chalmers/transformer-bio/README.md

 # transformer-bio

 # How to contribute?
-1. Make sure that you have the latest version of the code and that you are standing on the branch "main".
+1. **Before writign any code** make sure that you have the latest version of the repo and that you are standing on the branch "main".

    `git branch` <- To check where are you standing